fixrb/spectus/README.md

 The optional `blank?` method is not implemented (unlike in [Ruby on Rails](http://api.rubyonrails.org/classes/Object.html#method-i-blank-3F), for instance), so the result of the test shows that the spec passed.

+## Security

+As a basic form of security __Spectus__ provides a set of SHA512 checksums for every Gem release.
+These checksums can be found in the `checksum/` directory.
+Although these checksums do not prevent malicious users from tampering with a built Gem they can be used for basic integrity verification purposes.

+The checksum of a file can be checked using the `sha512sum` command.
+For
+example:

+    $ sha512sum pkg/spectus-2.0.0.gem
+    e00ef19cbae209816410c1b0e4b032a59ba70ab2e43367c934ad723d3e23a9c50c457c0963fab7d46743d82ab21f9482dbd8ceb7cab23617e37be26823d846cd  pkg/spectus-2.0.0.gem

 ## Versioning

 __Spectus__ follows [Semantic Versioning 2.0](http://semver.org/).